-CIS 117: Windows Operating System 2 Credits 30 lecture, 0 lab, 0 clinical, 0 other, 30 total contact hours Fulfills Core Elements: 7 9 11 12
+CIS 117 Windows Operating System 30 lecture, 0 lab, 0 clinical, 0 other, 30 total contact hours

 This course covers the use of an operating system with a graphical user interface to maintain, troubleshoot, repair, and customize a microcomputer system.
 Respect for the rights of others and proper security measures are also discussed.
-Windows 2000 Professional is currently used in the course.
+Windows XP is currently used in the course.
 The course includes content previously included in CIS 116 and CIS 117.

-CIS 121: Linux/UNIX Fundamentals
+CIS 121 Linux/UNIX Fundamentals 3 credits

-Level I Prerequisites: CIS 100 or CIS 110 or CPS 120 with min grade of "C"
+Level I Prerequisites: (CIS 100 or CIS 110 or CPS 120) minimum grade of "C"